-Helluland is the region known today as Baffin Island in Canada.
-Recent archeological findings show the land was originally settled by Víkingar, who may have been fleeing forced Christianization, over 1,000 years ago.
-According to Íslendingasögur (Sagas of the Icelanders), Helluland was also first spotted by Bjarni Herjólfsson, contacted by Leifr Eiríksson, and further explored by Þorfinnr Þórðarson.
-However, Eiríkr Þorvaldsson (Eiríkr hinn rauði, aka Eric the Red) may actually have been the first Víkingr to settle what is now the Canadian Arctic.
+Helluland was the first European settlement site in Canada in a region known today as Baffin Island.
+The land was originally settled by Víkingar, who were fleeing forced Christianization and feudalism, over 1,000 years ago.
+According to popular culture and Íslendingasögur (Sagas of the Icelanders), Helluland was also first spotted by Bjarni Herjólfsson, contacted by Leifr Eiríksson, and further explored by Þorfinnr Þórðarson.
+However, Eiríkr Þorvaldsson (Eiríkr hinn rauði, aka Eric the Red) was actually the first Víkingr to settle what is now the Canadian Arctic.

 Helluland today represents a virtual nation without defined borders for all Norðmenn (Norsemen) across the world who share common identity, history, traditions, values, and lifestyle.
-While all Norðmenn are free to identify with, and be part of, Helluland, citizenship and formal registration in Helluland, however, is only granted automatically to all members of Víkingaherr (The Víkinga Order).
+While all Norðmenn are free to identify with, and be part of, Helluland, citizenship and formal registration in Helluland, however, is only granted automatically to all members of Víkingaherr (The Viking Brotherhood).

 The Government of Helluland is composed of a Þing (Governing Assembly), Fimtardómr (Fifth Court/High Court), and is responsible for the maintenance of the Official Níðingar Registry (ONR).
 These institutions oversee Víkingaherr and its many local Sveitir (Tribes) and Hirðir (Military Units) around the world.

 Helluland also includes its own news service, HÚV (Hellulandsútvarpið: The Helluland Broadcasting Service).

 Defense and armed forces are the responsibility of Jómsvíkingar.

 THE FLAG OF HELLULAND